DataCueCo/datacue-help/docs/dashboard/basics.md

 ---
-title: Basics
+title: Dashboard basics
-summary: The basic features of the dashboard
+summary: Some basic tips for the dashboard.
 ---

 # Logging In